gasolin/stakerwatch/README.md

-# stakerwatch
+# stakerwat.ch
 Command line Utillity for Ethereum stakers.

 [![npm version](https://badge.fury.io/js/staker.svg)](https://www.npmjs.com/package/staker)

-This utility tool doesn't count on Infura, but randomly pick a free Ethereum Node to fetch the on-chain data.
+This utility tool doesn't count on [Infura](https://infura.io/), but randomly pick a [free Ethereum Node](https://ethereumnodes.com/) to fetch the on-chain data.
 (You can specify a node if you want to)

 # Usage